syncfusion-content/blazor-docs/blazor/dropdown-tree/templates.md

 In the following sample, the selected value is displayed as a combined text of both `Name` and `Job` in the Dropdown Tree input, which is separated by a hyphen.

-The template expression in Blazor should be provided using the `@` syntax directly inside the `ValueTemplate`.
-This allows the properties of the bound object to be rendered dynamically in the template.

 The variable `context` holds the data of the current node.

+The template expression can be provided directly inside the `ValueTemplate`, as shown in the code below.

 ```cshtml
 @using Syncfusion.Blazor.Navigations